iotaledger/wasp/packages/vm/readme.md

 The following _VM types_ are pre-defined in the current release of the Wasp:
 * `core` represents core contracts
 * `native` represents example and other contracts (e.g. the `evm` contract) which conform to the native interface and are hardcoded before run
-* `wasmtime` represents Wasmtime WebAssembly interpreter and native `Rust/Wasm` environment to create smart contracts.

 To implement new types of interpreters, other languages or interpreters, a new _VM Type_ must be implemented into Wasp.

 ### Program binary and blob hash

 To dynamically deploy a smart contract we need code of it in some binary format and dynamical linking of it
 to be able to call from VM.
 The very idea is to make the binary executable code of the smart contract immutable,
 which means it must be a part of the chain's state.

-For example, `WebAssembly` (_wasm_) smart contracts produced by the `Rust/Wasm` environment provided together
-with the Wasp, are represented by `wasm` binaries.
-Other VM types may take different formats to represent its
-executable code.

-To deploy a `wasmtime` smart contract on the chain, first we need to upload the corresponding `wasm` binary.
+To deploy a smart contract of a custom VM type, first we need to upload its corresponding binary.
-All `wasm` binaries (as well as any other files of data) are kept in the registry handled by the `blob` core contract.
+Contract binaries (as well as any other files of data) are kept in the registry handled by the `blob` core contract.
-To upload a `wasm` binary to the chain one must send a request to the `blob`.
+To upload a binary to the chain one must send a request to the `blob` core contract.
 Each blob on the chain is referenced by
 its hash.

 The smart contract deployment takes VM type and binary blob hash as parameters.
 It makes the smart contract